jhirsi/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 * :kconfig:`CONFIG_LWM2M_CARRIER_IS_SERVER_BOOTSTRAP`:

   * This configuration specifies if the custom LwM2M server is a LwM2m Bootstrap-Server.
-  * This setting is ignored if :kconfig:`CONFIG_LWM2M_CARRIER_CERTIFICATION_MODE` is set, since the LwM2M library will instead connect to the servers specified by the applicable carriers.
+  * This setting is ignored if :kconfig:`CONFIG_LWM2M_CARRIER_CERTIFICATION_MODE` is set, since the LwM2M carrier library will instead connect to the servers specified by the applicable carriers.

 * :kconfig:`CONFIG_LWM2M_CARRIER_SERVER_LIFETIME`:

   * This configuration specifies the lifetime of the custom LwM2M server.
   * This configuration is ignored if :kconfig:`CONFIG_LWM2M_CARRIER_CERTIFICATION_MODE` or :kconfig:`CONFIG_LWM2M_CARRIER_IS_SERVER_BOOTSTRAP` is set.

+* :kconfig:`CONFIG_LWM2M_CARRIER_SESSION_IDLE_TIMEOUT`:

+  * This configuration specifies the session idle timeout (inactivity).
+Upon timeout, the LwM2M carrier library will disconnect from the device managment server(s).
+  * The timeout closes the DTLS session.
+A new DTLS session will be created on the next activity (i.e lifetime trigger).
+  * Leaving this configuration empty (0) will set it to a default of (60 seconds).

 * :kconfig:`CONFIG_LWM2M_CARRIER_USE_CUSTOM_PSK`: